 NHTI maintains the confidentiality of student records in compliance with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment).
 The law protects the privacy of educational records, the right of students to inspect and review their educational records, and to provide for the correction of inaccurate or misleading data through informal and formal hearings.
-Students may authorize the release of their records to individuals or institutions by completing the “Authorization to Release Records” form available in the Registrar's Office.
+Students may authorize the release of their records to individuals or institutions by completing the “Authorization to Release Records” form available online or in the Registrar's Office.
 Student information maintained by the Health Services and Counseling Offices require a separate signed release of information form available from each office.

 Family Educational Rights and Privacy Act of 1974 (Buckley Amendment)

 The Family Educational Rights and Privacy Act of 1974 was passed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 The federal law includes provisions for disclosure of Directory Information by educational institutions.